criskian/criskian/README.md

 - 🌱 I'm currently learning **Full-Stack Architecture and Modern Web Development**

-- ⚡ I'm passionate about **Frontend Development and Database Design**
+- ⚡ I'm passionate about **Full-Stack Development and Database Design**

 - ☁️ I've keen interest in **Cloud Computing and AWS**